tharuntadisetty04/genlock/README.md

-# React password generator extension
+# Genlock - password generator extension

-- This is a password generator extension developed through **ReactJs**
+- This is a password generator extension developed with **React.js**
 - These are the following steps to setup the project :

 ## Setup and Installation